When Is the Best Time

 - These gentle giants move slowly but can reach up to 15 mph.

 - Their skin is covered with barnacles in the gulf during summer and algae in the springs in winter.

 - They are an aquatic relative of the elephant.

 - Manatees breathe every 2 – 4 minutes, resting only every 20 minutes.

-- A newborn calf is already 3-4 feet long, and an adult in average 10 feet.
+- A newborn calf is already 3-4 feet long, and an adult an average of 10 feet.

-- Actually, a manatee could get up to 60 years old, but in the wild, often less than 30 years.
+- Actually, a manatee could get up to 60 years old, but often less than 30 years in the wild.